ConStruM: A Structure-Guided LLM Framework for Context-Aware Schema Matching: Tree-Based Context Module

 So far, the goal is to build a tree that can be queried to retrieve multi-level evidence for a column.
 The immediate obstacle is that a schema is not a single document---it is a collection of \emph{tables}, and most of the strongest locality signals live within tables.
 At the same time, treating each table in isolation is too narrow: related tables should contribute shared, higher-level scope.

 We therefore construct one database-wide context tree (Figure~\ref{fig:context-tree-overview}) in two stages.
 First, we turn \emph{each table} into a small tree whose leaves are columns and whose internal nodes summarize progressively broader within-table regions.
-When a meaningful presentation order exists (e.g., documentation or survey/form order), we use it as a lightweight continuity signal; otherwise we fall back to order-free grouping.
+When the schema provides useful local structure, we preserve it; otherwise we fall back to a stable grouping.
 Second, we organize tables themselves by clustering the resulting per-table trees into a database-level hierarchy, repeatedly merging the most related trees under a new parent until a single root remains.

 This ``tree of trees'' construction naturally handles uneven table sizes: small tables yield shallow subtrees, while very wide tables require deeper, multi-pass construction (detailed next) before they can be integrated at the database level.